dfsantamaria/POC4COMMERCE/README.md

       buildBody()

   in such a way as to return the final body of the query, without the header containing the prefix definitions.
+Use the method

+         self.getParameters()

+  that returns a list providing access to the parameters given in the constructor and

+         self.getQuery()

+  that returns a list providing access to the query fragments given in the constructor.